 ingredients needed: 3 cans of Oregon Fruit Products red tart cherries packed in water, vanilla bourbon, granulated sugar, cornstarch, salt, almond extract, vanilla extract, 70% cacao dark chocolate, and an egg (used for the egg wash with the pie crust)

 This chocolate cherry bourbon pie filling is really simple to make!
 You add all the ingredients together in a large pot, with the exception of the melted chocolate, and bring it to a boil.
 Then you reduce the heat and continuously stir it until the pie filling thickens.
 You'll want to let it cool almost completely before pouring it into the pie crust.

 For the bourbon, I used Jim Beam's Vanilla Bourbon because I thought it went really well with the cherry and chocolate flavors, but feel free to add whatever flavor bourbon you prefer.
 It adds just the slightest kick to the pie filling, but you can most certainly leave it out if it's not your thing.

 For the melted chocolate, I simply broke up the bar of chocolate into small pieces and melted it in a microwaveable glass mixing bowl in 30-45 second increments at about 50% power until it melted.
 I recommend using the glass bowl because of heating it in the microwave.
 You won't be able to do this if you're using a metal bowl.

-What I love most about this recipe, besides the taste, is you don’t need to use your stand mixer or even your hand mixer!
-You will, however, need a large pot to cook down the filling, glass mixing bowl or jelly roll pan (for cooling the pie filling), and a quarter sheet pan.
+What I love most about this recipe, besides the taste, is you don't need to use your stand mixer or even your hand mixer!
+You will, however, need a large pot to cook down the filling, a glass mixing bowl or jelly roll pan (for cooling the pie filling), and a quarter sheet pan.

 Below are a few more recommended baking tools for making this slab pie recipe!